maxwellito/triangulart/README.md

 The SVG first child node is a comment containing the JSON of the basic details of the artwork.
 It contains the orientation, width, height, and the palette.
 Then every path got the `rel` attribute to contain the triangle index.

+## for v2.1

+- MASSIVE PERF ISSUES ON BIG WORKSPACE : MOVE TO CANVAS (and light the weight of triangulart class)
+- Zoom in/out
+- Clipboard!